 Series D in 2003

-Auxilium Pharmaceuticals, founded in 1999, specializes in the development and marketing of pharmaceutical products aimed at urology and sexual health disorders.
-The company is committed to improving patient outcomes by identifying and commercializing innovative specialty biopharmaceuticals.
-Over the years, Auxilium has broadened its mission to include the creation of novel treatment options for various unmet medical needs, reflecting its dedication to addressing significant health challenges in society.
+Auxilium Pharmaceuticals, founded in 1999, specializes in the development and marketing of pharmaceutical products primarily aimed at urology and sexual health disorders.
+The company is committed to improving patient outcomes through the identification, development, and commercialization of innovative specialty biopharmaceuticals.
+Over the years, Auxilium has expanded its mission to address a broader range of unmet medical needs, focusing on creating novel treatment options that enhance the quality of life for patients dealing with various health challenges.

 Storability Software